qqono/Disney-Champion-Docs/Karthus.md

 	- Other miscellaneous events

 - Anti-Gap:
-	Will be cast for self-peel if any enemy is too close
+	- Will be cast for self-peel if any enemy is too close

-- PvP
+- Combo/PvP
+ 	 - can be configured in advanced menu

 ---